saxon1964/neovim-tips/README.md

 I have provided a solid initial batch of tips and if you have your favorite one that is not listed, I will be happy to include it in the next release **with proper credits**.
 Send your commands, tips and tricks to me, create an issue or submit a pull request.
 You can also add your own tips and tricks that will be stored on your local computer, you don't have to share anything with me.

 ## ✨ Features
-- **Dual picker support**: Choose between `fzf-lua` (default) or custom built-in picker
-- Search tips with ultra-fast fuzzy matching and real-time preview
+- **Beautiful custom picker**: Three-pane interface with search, tips list, and live markdown preview
+- **Lightweight dependencies**: Only requires `nui.nvim` - no heavyweight pickers (fzf-lua, telescope, snacks, mini...)
+- **Word-based search**: Intelligent search that matches all words (e.g., "insert character" finds "character to insert")
-- Preview rendered descriptions in beautiful markdown format
+- **Live markdown rendering**: Preview rendered descriptions with full markdown support
-- No additional utilities: you don't need `glow` or `bat` to render the tip
+- **Perfect navigation**: Seamless mouse and keyboard navigation with smart mode switching
+- **Cursor preservation**: Returns to your exact cursor position and mode after closing
 - Support for categories, tags, and rich text
 - Lazy loading for optimal startup performance
 - The plugin comes with a starting set of 596+ curated tips